chiffa/GAN_evo/dev_log.rst

 That would allow a single function, unifying the match, training and cross-training

-- TODO: Add a random noise layer properl
+- TODO: Add a random noise layer properly

+- Refactoring is proving to be a bit more challenging.
+Saving is direct, but with multi-type dicts, and the environment factored out, we need a high-level mixer to pull them all together into recoverable elements at later stages.

+- Similarly, storage/de-storage requires an injection from environment - so within an arena

+- Similarly, traces now require enforced ordering, unless we start forking off aggressively.
+Which might be a plan actually.

 Containerization:
 =================